Frequently Asked Questions

 Where do you want to go?
 The opportunities are wide and numerous.
 Check out our list of approved programs.
 Western students who find another accredited study abroad opportunity not currently offered by WWU, may work with the Education Abroad (EdAbroad) office to receive approval.
 There are many factors to take into consideration such as type of program, location, and coursework to name just a few.
 In order to help with the process, EdAbroad has compiled a list of questions for you to consider when reviewing the program options, check out Things to Consider.

 Education Abroad offers programs and exchanges that vary in cost.
 If you have financial aid, your grants, scholarships and loans may be applied to approved study abroad programs through EdAbroad.
+Enrollment in a program of study abroad approved for credit by the home school may be considered enrollment in the home school for purposes of applying for federal student financial aid.
 However, financial aid in the form of Work Study, Western grants and Tuition Waivers, including the Western Achievement Award (WAA) scholarship, the Western Award for Excellence (WAE) scholarship, and the Western Undergraduate Exchange (WUE) scholarship do not apply.
 College Saving Plans like Guaranteed Education Tuition (GET) (WA529) funds may be applied to Exchanges, Global Learning Faculty-led Programs, and some applicable programs.
 See our Financial Aid page for more information.

 Scholarships are available through WWU & EdAbroad, affiliate programs and various other organizations.
 Western students can also consider programs such as Global Learning Faculty-led Programs, the International Student Exchange Program (ISEP) and Western Exchanges, which do not cost much more than remaining at WWU.